ON THE AVENUES: Take this cult of personality and shove it.

-Often during the course of my own beer business, there was the temptation to indulge in precisely this sort of self-deification.
-I wouldn’t have been the first, and regrettably, I wasn’t immune to periods of relaxed vigilance, which are characterized by reading one’s own press clippings and believing what they say.
+Often during the course of my own beer business, there have existed the temptation to indulge in precisely this sort of self-deification.
+I wouldn’t have been the first, and regrettably, I wasn’t immune to periods of relaxed vigilance, which are characterized by reading one’s press clippings (especially his own) and believing what they say.

 What kept me grounded most of the time was the simple realization that I was part of a team, and the daily efforts of the team resulted in satisfied customers, who returned and made possible the survival of the business.
 I played one role, and it was just that: One part among many, inter-related, and meaningless when separated from the whole.